lab-csx-ufmg/Postgres-Postgis-helpers/README.md

 ./transfer_postgis_db.sh -h
 ```

-### Contributions
+# Contributions
-If you have contributions to this code, please make a pull request and let us know.
+If you have contributions to our code, please make a pull request and let us know.